-The People’s Republic of China (“the PRC”) acceded to the Convention of 15 November 1965 on the Service Abroad of Judicial and Extrajudicial Documents in Civil or Commercial Matters, also called the Hague Service Convention, on May 6, 1991, and its provisions entered into force on January 1, 1992.
+The People’s Republic of China (PRC) acceded to the Convention of 15 November 1965 on the Service Abroad of Judicial and Extrajudicial Documents in Civil or Commercial Matters, also called the Hague Service Convention, on May 6, 1991, and its provisions entered into force on January 1, 1992.

-US attorneys seeking service in the PRC would be wise to familiarize themselves with the mandatory character of the Hague Service Convention as set forth in the US Supreme Court case Volkswagenwerk A.G. v.
-Schlunk (486 U.S. 694 (1988).
+US attorneys seeking service in China would be wise to familiarize themselves with the mandatory character of the Convention as set forth in Volkswagenwerk A.G. v.
+Schlunk, 486 U.S. 694 (1988).

 The Central Authority for the PRC is:

 The Ministry of Justice